-Findings In response to the original WASC goals established in 2006, we have a guidance model which follows a progressive four-year college and career development plan beginning in the ninth grade.
-This includes grade-level career interest & skills surveys, work values assessments, counselorguided interpretations, occupation exploration, resource investigation. and selection of post-secondary training and education which match each student's individual results.
-Guidance activities are interwoven with the College and Career Center and using the website CCGI to provide information to students, parents, and staff on colleges, college fairs, majors, out of state colleges, scholarships, financial aid, and career assessments.
-It also serves as a liaison to all military branches as well as to colleges.
-Counselors notify students and parents through Blackboard dialer services, emails and newsletters regarding PSAT, SAT, ASVAB and ACT college entrance exam preparation seminars, testing dates, upcoming visits from college representatives, financial aid seminars, and application deadlines.
-According to the most recent LCAP student survey, 69% of students surveyed feel that they have the necessary skills to succeed in college and the workforce when they graduate.
-In addition, 100% of students surveyed feel they have the necessary skills to be
+In response to the original WASC goals established in 20 guidance model which follows a progressive four-year co development plan beginning in the ninth grade.
+This inclucareer interest & skills surveys, work values assessments guided interpretations, occupation exploration, resource is llege and career ides grade-level s, counselorand selection of post-secondary training and education w each student's individual results.
+Guidance activities are the College and Career Center and using the website CC information to students, parents, and staff on colleges, co majors, out of state colleges, scholarships, financial aid, and career assessments.
+It also serves as a liaison to all military bra to colleges.
+Counselors notify students and parents throu dialer services, emails and newsletters regarding PSAT, and ACT college entrance exam preparation seminars, to upcoming visits from college representatives, financial aid application deadlines.
+According to the most recent LCAI survey, 69% of students surveyed feel that they have the to succeed in college and the workforce when they gradu ate.
+In addition,

+100% of students surveyed feel they have the necessary skills to be